-I don't like temperate travel because I always end up wearing a hoodie in the morning when its cold.
-Then as the day gets warmer weating a hoodie becomes too hot.
-After you take it off you'll have to carry it around all afternoon.
+I don't like temperate travel because I always end up wearing a hoodie in the morning when it's cold.
+As the day gets warmer wearing a hoodie becomes too hot.
+After you take it off, you'll have to carry it around all afternoon.

 The longer you travel, the more variety of outfits and clothes you’ll need.
-Typically you'll have more plans the longer you stay and the variety of activities will increase.
+Typically you'll have more plans the longer you stay, and the range of activities will increase.

 You’ll have to need clothes for an outdoor adventure and a formal dinner.
 One of our packing lists has a full suit in it and flip-flops.

 Technically, you could travel indefinitely with two pairs of underwear and two days worth of suitable outerwear.

 If you can keep your clothes clean, you don’t need much and could skip formal or adventure gear.